cpfaff/rbefdata_paper/paper/rbefdata.md

 also is a stepping stone for reproducible research.

 ## Usecase (results)

-* Starting
-  - from proposal
-  - get all data in one step

 First steps after the paper proposal are to setup the rbefdata package for work.
 This requires loading the package and to set the package options that are